 Appeals pertaining to value and classification can only be made to the March Board of Review.
 Failure to appeal to the March Board of Review denies your right for further appeal to the Michigan Tax Tribunal.
 Appeals may also be made to the March Board of Review by letter.

-The Board of Review shall also meet on specified dates in July and December, but only for the purpose of correcting clerical errors and mutual mistakes of fact and appeals that relate to Homeowners' Principal Residence Exemptions.
+The Board of Review shall also meet on specified dates in July and December, but only for the purpose of correcting clerical errors and mutual mistakes of fact and granting Disabled Veteran and Hardship exemptions.

 The Board of Review is governed by the General Property Tax Act and guided by the State Tax Commission.